Find your frequently asked questions here

 We are also keen to look for other ways our projects can bring meaningful benefits to the community such as the potential for improved access to broadband(External link), and maximizing opportunities to involve Local suppliers.

 Yes.
 We have a Local suppliers registration link on the website and please get in touch if you are a local business and interested in the project.
-We plan to organise 'Meet the Developer' events for businesses (either virtual or in person depending on Covid guidance) in the future and we are dedicated to working with the local supply chain.
+We plan to organise 'Meet the Developer' events for businesses in the future and we are dedicated to working with the local supply chain.

 If there is interest in the community, we are committed to offering an element of shared ownership in our projects.